GraphScope/portal/docs/interactive/pages/interactive/data_import/import_csv.md

 - For each edge type, define the source/destination vertex types and their associated properties.

-To create a new graph `test_graph`, execute the following command:
+To create a new graph `test_graph`

+Running the following command using `gsctl` CLIs:
 ```bash
 gsctl create graph -f ./test_graph.yaml
 ```